thisboyiscrazy/vscode-rsync/README.md

 ## Includes / Excludes

-Includes Happen before Excludes, this is important because rsync handles a file based on first match, so for example to only upload php files:
+Includes happen before Excludes, this is important because rsync handles a file based on first match, so for example to only upload php files:

 ```javascript
 {